MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 With the release of this preview version of kiosk mode we're continuing work on improving the product and adding new features.

-We recommend that you turn off:
+We currently don't support the following features and recommend that you turn off:

 - [InPrivateModeAvailability](https://docs.microsoft.com/deployedge/microsoft-edge-policies#inprivatemodeavailability)
 - [IsolateOrigins](https://docs.microsoft.com/deployedge/microsoft-edge-policies#isolateorigins)